mayonezu216/Awesome-PU-learning/README.md

   - Keywords: gradient based online learning, Online Positive and Unlabeled (OPU).
   - <details><summary>Digest</summary> This paper proposes a novel positive and unlabeled learning algorithm in an online training mode, which trains a classifier solely on the positive and unlabeled data arriving in a sequential order.
 Specifically, we adopt an unbiased estimate for the loss induced by the arriving positive or unlabeled examples at each time.
 Then we show that for any coming new single datum, the model can be updated independently and incrementally by gradient based online learning method.
 Furthermore, we extend our method to tackle the cases when more than one example is received at each time.

+- Positive Unlabeled Learning with Class-prior Approximation.[[paper]](https://www.ijcai.org/Proceedings/2020/0279.pdf)
+  - Shizhen Chang, Bo Du and Liangpei Zhang.
+IJCAI 2020.
+  - Keywords: Positive Unlabeled Learning, Class-prior Approximation, empirical unbiased risk.
+  -  <details><summary>Digest</summary> In this paper, we formulate a convex formulation to jointly solve the class-prior unknown problem and train an accurate classifier with no need of any class-prior assumptions or additional negative samples.
+The class prior is estimated by pursuing the optimal solution of gradient thresholding and the classifier is simultaneously trained by performing empirical unbiased risk.

 - Collective loss function for positive and unlabeled learning. [[paper]](https://arxiv.org/pdf/2005.03228.pdf)
   - Chenhao Xie, Qiao Cheng, Jiaqing Liang, Lihan Chen, Yanghua Xiao.
 CoRR 2020.
   - Keywords: Collectively loss, PU learning, cPU.
   - <details><summary>Digest</summary> In this paper, we propose a Collectively loss function to learn from only Positive and Unlabeled data (cPU).
 We theoretically elicit the loss function from the setting of PU learning.

+- Principled analytic classifier for positive-unlabeled learning via weighted integral probability metric. [[paper]](https://link.springer.com/content/pdf/10.1007/s10994-019-05836-9.pdf?pdf=button)
+  - Yongchan Kwon, Wonyoung Kim, Masashi Sugiyama & Myunghee Cho Paik.
+Machine Learning 2020.
+  - Keywords: Principled analytic classifier, positive-unlabeled learning, weighted integral probability metric.
+  -  <details><summary>Digest</summary>  In this paper, we propose a computationally efficient and theoretically grounded PU learning algorithm.
+The proposed PU learning algorithm produces a closed-form classifier when the hypothesis space is a closed ball in reproducing kernel Hilbert space.
+In addition, we establish upper bounds of the estimation error and the excess risk.
+The obtained estimation error bound is sharper than existing results and the derived excess risk bound has an explicit form, which vanishes as sample sizes increase.

 - Positive and Unlabeled Learning with Label Disambiguation. [[paper]](https://www.ijcai.org/proceedings/2019/0590.pdf)
   - Chuang Zhang, Dexin Ren, Tongliang Liu, Jian Yang and Chen Gong.
 IJCAI 2019.